 As a UW-Oshkosh alumna (Go Titans!), Oshkosh holds a very special place in my heart.
-It’s well-regarded as Wisconsin’s Event City—thanks to big-ticket happenings such as Country USA, Miss Wisconsin Scholarship Pageant and EAA AirVenture.
+It’s well-regarded as Wisconsin’s Event City—thanks to big-ticket happenings such as the Miss Wisconsin Scholarship Pageant and EAA AirVenture.
 It’s also well-known for its location on the state’s largest inland lake, Lake Winnebago, and a subsequent abundance of year-round recreational opportunities.

 But perhaps one of the city’s most impressive, yet underrated, assets is (drumroll, please) its restaurant scene!
 Below are eight of my favorite Oshkosh eateries.
 Bon appétit!

 Named after the building’s architect, Welton Becket, becket’s is a modern American restaurant on downtown Oshkosh’s waterfront. becket’s is all about leveraging local resources and making their delicious meals from scratch.

 If you’re a cocktail connoisseur, try their signature drink, ‘The Welton Becket,’ a citrus vodka martini made with muddled basil and topped with cracked black pepper.
 Delightful!